cadop/write2dArray/README.md

 ## Advantage
 - Faster that pickle for Python 2
-- Loading is faster than pickle in Python 3
+- In most cases is faster than pickle in Python 3
 - Files saved are usable between Python 2 and 3, while pickle is not

+### Note
+For the testing below and the default of the script, the data type returned is a list of arrays.
+This is because converting from an array to a list during the load operation takes a non trivial amount of time.
+It is left as an array so the user can conver themselves, but in many cases where the data is being used or indexed, the array type is fine to use.

 ### Basic Results
-These results are very basic and shouldn't be used as a definite comparison.
-They are based on a single run and just an illustration.
-The pickle version is also only an integer.
+These results are very basic and shouldn't be used as a definite comparison just illustration of expectations with the sample data.

 - Python 2
   - Integer
-    - Pickle (Save,Load): 1.76s,3.9s
+    - Pickle (Save,Load): 1.8s,3.9s
-    - Array (Save,Load): 0.94s,0.09s
+    - Array (Save,Load): 1.0s,0.1s
-  - Double
+  - Float
-    - Pickle (Save,Load): 1.68s,3.5s
+    - Pickle (Save,Load): 2.5s,3.7s
-    - Array (Save,Load): 1.18s,0.14s
+    - Array (Save,Load): 0.8s,0.08s

 - Python 3
   - Integer
-    - Pickle (Save,Load): 0.3s,0.78s
+    - Pickle (Save,Load): 0.2s,0.7s
-    - Array (Save,Load): 0.42s,0.11s
+    - Array (Save,Load): 0.4s,0.1s
-  - Double
+  - Float
-    - Pickle (Save,Load): 0.28s,0.7s
+    - Pickle (Save,Load): 0.5s,0.4s
-    - Array (Save,Load): 0.54s,0.17s
+    - Array (Save,Load): 0.3s,0.09s